Department of Forest, Rangeland, and Fire Sciences

 The College of Natural Resources has provided over 35 years of leadership in fire education.
 We offer more courses focused on fire than any other natural resources school in the country.
 Our courses and degree programs are developed to help students understand fundamental concepts, the science behind issues, and the skills to become leaders in fire and natural resource management.
 Our fire research program attracts top graduate students and collaborates both with the leading fire scientists and innovative effective fire managers.
 Our research and outreach efforts provide useful, timely, and sound science to address fire ecology and management issues across the state, region, and nation.

 We provide a range of educational opportunities for wildland fire managers and others interested in a career in wildland fire research with a focus on solving real world problems through an interdisciplinary approach that focuses on educating current and future fire professional leaders.
-The B.S. in Fire Ecology and Management has recently been recognized by the national Association for Fire Ecology as a leading program in the US.
+The B.S. in fire ecology and management has recently been recognized by the National Association for Fire Ecology as a leading program in the US.

-A fire ecology and management academic minor as well as academic certificates in fire ecology, management, and technology are also available.
+A fire ecology and management minor as well as academic certificates in fire ecology, management, and technology are also available.

 Bachelor of Science in Forest and Sustainable Products